 You can use any of the March Madness sportsbooks we recommend on this page.
 Only use trusted sportsbooks.

-Right now, Gonzaga is the favorite to win.
+Right now, Houston is the favorite to win.
 Just find the odds with the lowest number to find the sportsbooks’ favorite to win.

 Yes, absolutely.
 You can place moneylines during the Final Four, and you can bet on who will be in the Final Four eithe rby placing a futures bet on the Division winner or directly as a prop bet.